 The catalyst for ROP was the Oregon Citizens Alliance’s outrageous Abnormal Behaviors Initiative, which targeted gay and lesbian Oregonians for legalized second-class citizenship.
 Oregonians in small towns across the state were mobilized, many for the first time, as basic tenets of the Constitution were at risk through this ballot initiative.
 ROP moved into this organizing opportunity to fill a niche the far right was trying to claim.

 ROP is not your typical organization.
 We work with an organized grassroots base, not just a passive dues-paying membership.
 Our analysis is multi-issue, our activities are multi-tactic and we strategically coordinate our statewide organizing with key partners that counter the Right on every front in rural Oregon.
 Our lean-and-mean coordinating machine of a small staff is backed by hundreds of volunteer leaders and thousands of supporters spanning the 10th largest state in the nation.
-As Left Turn magazine reported of our model, this structure enables and requires ROP to focus on organizing and grassroots leadership development to maintain the depth and breadth of movement building work.
+This structure enables and requires ROP to focus on organizing and grassroots leadership development to maintain the depth and breadth of movement building work.

 Our mission is to strengthen the skills, resources, and vision of primary leadership in local autonomous human dignity groups with a goal of keeping such groups a vibrant source for a just democracy.